Drexel University is one of 12 CRNA schools in Pennsylvania.

 An average nurse anesthetist salary in Pennsylvania

-Pennsylvania CRNA salaries are lower than the national average and range from $130k-$150k.
+Pennsylvania CRNA salaries are just slightly lower than the national average around $160k.

 - Rural average: $174,214